-Occupational Therapy tips: making home life easier
+Occupational Therapy tips: making home life easier during school term

 What are Cooee’s top tips for making life at home easier?

 - Predictability – in routines, how you make changes to a routine and your responses

 Routine – Keeping a routine helps develop predictability for how each day will start.
 It allows your child to anticipate what is coming and what they will be expected to do.

 Changes to Routine – Show changes in the form your child will understand, a visual list, a verbal download, or talking about the next day with the change before bed.